joren-etw/gilded-rose-assesment/readme.md

 ---

 This is a microservice accepting messages over TCP.
-Since it's not possible to send HTTP requests to it, I have attached a small script `client.js` which can be used to send messages for demo and testing purposes, which can be used as follows:
+Since it's not possible to send HTTP requests to it, I have attached a small script `client.js` in the root of the project, which can be used to send messages for demo and testing purposes.
+It can be used as followed:

 ```sh
 node client.js '[{"name":"Aged Brie","sellIn":10,"quality":25},{"name":"Elixir","sellIn":5,"quality":7}]'